 You must designate Churchill College as your college of choice in your Cambridge application.
 Some Cambridge departments require GRE scores as a part of the application process.
 It is your responsibility to double-check on whether you need to submit GREs with your Cambridge application.

-The campus nomination application consists of the following and must be submitted by October 7, 2019:
+The campus nomination application consists of the following and must be submitted ONLINE HERE by October 7, 2019.
+The campus application must include the following:

 - An up-to-date curriculum vitae (academic resume) with focus on undergraduate research activities, honors/awards.
 2-pages

-- An essay describing the proposed program of study and the name/s of faculty with whom you hope to work (no more than 1 page)
+- An essay describing the proposed program of study and the name/s of faculty with whom you hope to work (500 words max.)

 - Unofficial transcript

-- Proof of submission of Cambridge application (email reciept confirming submission, etc)
+- Proof of submission of Cambridge application (email reciept confirming submission or screen shot)

 For further insights into what the Churchill Foundation is looking for in a competive application, consult the Churchill Foundation website.